datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 +------------+--------------+----------------+
 ```
 * `rowsBetween`: in the last section we have seen that a window specification answered two questions: how to partition the data and how to order the data.
 There is a third question that can be answered: how to frame the data i.e, which rows will be aggregated together in to compute the current row?
-* In our case, we used `rowsBetween(Window.unboundedPreceding, -1)` to indicate that for the current row, we need to aggregate all the preceding rows, start from the first row.
+* In our case, we used `rowsBetween(Window.unboundedPreceding, -1)` to indicate that for the current row, we need to aggregate all the preceding rows.
 * `orderBy`: this we have already seen, it will define how to order the rows.

 We are almost there!
 We need to take care of the partition n°0, by setting its offset to 0.